 It offers two layers of different adjustable sounds.
-You can combine the tone with a harpchord, electric piano, or strings.
+You can combine the tone with a harpsichord, electric piano, or strings.

 When you combine it with the 16-track recording feature, you can almost create an orchestra effect.
-To achieve this, you record different instruments into separate tracks, then play them out together.
+To achieve this, you record different instruments into separate tracks and then play them out together.

 Duo (Duet) Mode